Powered by

 2026 Subaru Uncharted confirmed for Australia, as electric Toyota C-HR twin and Crosstrek sibling

-Subaru has finally confirmed the Uncharted small SUV will join its Australian lineup in mid-2026.
+Subaru has confirmed the Uncharted small SUV will join its Australian lineup in mid-2026, as its most affordable EV offering.

-As the smallest and likely cheapest of its electric lineup under the Solterra midsize SUV and the Outback-esque Trailseeker, the Uncharted is essentially an EV alternative to the Crosstrek.
+At $59,990 before on-road costs, the Uncharted will come in as the smallest and cheapest of its electric lineup.
+Sitting under the Solterra midsize SUV and the Outback-esque Trailseeker, the Uncharted is essentially an EV alternative to the Crosstrek.

 Sitting on the same e-TNGA platform as its EV siblings, the Uncharted is the latest Toyota-Subaru vehicle collaboration, with the former’s version badged the C-HR, though it isn’t due to arrive locally until mid-2027.

-With Subaru Australia committed to only offering AWD vehicles (besides the BRZ), the Uncharted will be offered exclusively with a dual-motor setup producing a combined 252kW of power – good for a 0-100km/h sprint time of five seconds flat.
+With Subaru Australia committed to only offering AWD vehicles (besides the BRZ coupe), the Uncharted will be paired exclusively with a dual-motor setup producing a combined 252kW of power – good for a 0-100km/h sprint time of approximately five seconds.

 2026 Subaru Uncharted range and charging